BlueQuartzSoftware/DREAM3D/Source/Plugins/OrientationAnalysis/Documentation/OrientationAnalysisFilters/Stereographic3D.md

 ![Images/Stereographic3D_Equations.png](Images/Stereographic3D_Equations.png)

 **Note that if the value of w equals -1.0 then the filter will exit early and present an error.
 This is because with a value of -1 the output value would divide by zero.
-This should not happen if the angle ω falls inside the proper range.**
+This should not happen if the angle    falls inside the proper range.**

 ### Data Layout Notes ###